jab/galerts/docs/README.rst

 than as canonical representations of the data which are kept up-to-date.
 ``Alert`` objects are disposable; they're used merely to wrap some string attributes.
-As such, you can pass any old ``Alert`` object to ``gam.update`` and the manager will tell Google to update its information to match the alert passed in.
-For convenience, ``Alert.__eq__`` has been overridden so that two different ``Alert`` objects with the same attribute values compare equal.
+As such, you can pass any old ``Alert`` object to ``gam.update`` and the manager will tell Google to update its information to match the object passed in. ``Alert.__eq__`` has been overridden so that two different ``Alert`` objects with the same attribute values compare equal.

 Keeping this in mind, let's return to our old ``Alert`` object.
 Let's say we'd like to change some other attributes::